Stress eating is pretzel logic.

 The food coma is approaching fast.

-When you add it all up the guilt, shame and disappointment in yourself can be overwhelming.
-The solution is – once again, start a new diet to get back in control.
+When you add it all up, the guilt, shame, and disappointment in yourself can be overwhelming.
+The solution is – once again, to start a new diet to get back in control.
 This is the pretzel logic that leads right back to more stress eating!

-When guilt, shame and disappointment lead to counting calories, cutting out food groups, resistance, to feel good about yourself it’s just never going to happen!
+When guilt, shame, and disappointment lead to counting calories, cutting out food groups, resistance, and feeling good about yourself, it will never happen!

 Dieting doesn’t work that way.